top of page

 -

-How do I know if a training/education event is approved for CEHs?You can find a comprehensive spreadsheet for download that lists approved training/education events on our website on the Education & Resources page.
+How does an applicant know if a training/education event is approved for CEHs?The applicant can find a comprehensive spreadsheet for download that lists approved training/education events on our website on the Education & Resources page.
 There are links to sources that provide CEHs listed below the downloadable document.
-For conferences, you will need to submit a conference schedule with workshop descriptions for those individual workshops you have attended circled or highlighted.
+For conferences, you will need to submit a conference schedule with keynote/workshop descriptions for those keynotes and individual workshops you have attended circled or highlighted.
+A Conference CEHs Categorization Worksheet is also required.
 This is what the Board must have to approve category assignments.

 -